romanpauk/dingo/docs/advanced-topics.md

 - the caller chooses the implementation by name or numeric ID
 - the binding should remain separate from unkeyed resolution

-Selector definitions are scoped to the interface they serve.
+Lookup definitions are scoped to the interface they serve.
 Every indexed registration or lookup requires a matching lookup definition.

-Selector definitions can also make unkeyed runtime registrations explicit for an
-interface:
+Unkeyed runtime registrations without an explicit lookup are treated as `no_key`/`one`: a second registration for the same interface is rejected, regardless of storage type.
+Declare `collection<I>` when an interface is meant to have multiple unkeyed implementations:

 ```c++
 struct container_traits : dynamic_container_traits {